MatDumoulin/dci-bomberman-viewer/README.md

 # BombermanViewer

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+This server will not be discoverable by other computers on your network.

+## Production server
+Run `npm start` to start the prod server.
+This server will be bundled by webpack and other computers on your network will be able to join it.

+## Before you start
+The url of the load balancer for the game servers is hardcoded in the _src/environments_ folder.
+You must adjust the **loadBalancerUrl** environment variable to the url of the load balancer that runs on your network.
+If a prod server is currently running, you must restart it to reflect your changes.

 ## Attribution Notice
 Special thanks to: